-What you get paid for and how you get paid make the difference between financial steadiness that leads to growth and the uncertainty of the financial roller coaster.
+What makes the difference between financial steadiness and the uncertainty of the money roller coaster?

-Clients will balk at time-based fees above a certain point; not all hours in a week will be sold for a fee; and what isn’t sold is gone forever.
+Clients will balk at time-based fees above a certain point.
+Not all hours in a week will be sold for a fee.
+And what isn’t sold is gone forever.

-Value Based Pricing succeeds when you introduce it within your firm and to your clients thoughtfully over time.
+IMPACT Based Pricing succeeds when you introduce it within your firm and to your clients thoughtfully over time.

 As with all ideas that challenge the status quo–it takes time to adjust and it won’t make a difference until you actually implement it.

 If you’re making progress with your time-based model, you won’t find IMPACT Based Pricing compelling, When you feel your progress is halted or too slow, then Value Based Pricing looks really attractive.